MWatty/hike_ireland/README.md

 * In order to meet the expectation of "Hike Ireland" users,  the website aims to stick to convention in its layout and architecture.

-* There is a header  and footer section on each page, with a "Hike Ireland" heading.
-Clicking on this heading will take the user back to the landing page of the website and this is, as mentioned above, an expected and understood convention.
+* There is a header and footer section on each page, with a "Hike Ireland" title in the header.
+Clicking on this title will take the user back to the landing page of the website and this is, as mentioned above, an expected and understood convention.

 * There is a Log In / Registration Feature which enables users to create an account and create, update, edit and delete